Notifications

 Overview

-A TNC connects passengers with TNC drivers to provide pre-arranged transportation services for compensation, exclusively through a transportation network, which can be an online enabled application (or app), digital platform, software, a website or any other system offered that is used and operated by the TNC.
+A transportation network company (TNC) connects passengers with TNC drivers to provide pre-arranged transportation services for compensation.
+This is done exclusively through a transportation network, which can be an online-enabled application (or app), digital platform, software, a website or any other system offered that is used and operated by the TNC.

-A transportation network automobile is a motor vehicle with a manufacturer’s seating capacity originally designed for 8 or fewer passengers, including the driver, used to provide pre-arranged transportation of passengers for compensation through use of a transportation network, but does not include a taxi.
+A transportation network automobile is a motor vehicle designed to carry 8 or fewer people, including the driver, and is used for pre-arranged rides through a TNC – it is not a taxi.

-A taxi refers to a vehicle that meets the municipal definitions of a taxi and provides an on-demand service.
-Taxis are permitted to accept street hails.
-Taxi companies are regulated at the municipal level.
-If you have any questions or concerns about the requirements for a taxi company, please contact the municipality where you intend to pick up passengers.
+A taxi is a vehicle that meets the municipal taxi rules and can accept street hails.
+Taxi companies are regulated by municipalities.
+If you have questions about taxi requirements, contact the municipality where you plan to operate.

 TNCs operating in Alberta

-Some municipalities also have rules for TNCs using vehicle-for-hire bylaws.
-To operate legally, TNCs must comply with provincial requirements and any applicable bylaws in the community(s) where they provide services.
+Some municipalities also have local bylaws for ride-for-hire services.
+To operate legally, TNCs must follow provincial rules and any local bylaws in the communities where they provide service.

 Summary of TNC requirements